Which Blue Light Glasses Are Right for You?

 Blue light reflective lenses are the perfect mix of style, functionality, and practicality.
 These glasses are as effective as yellow lenses in blocking out blue light and come in styles that you’d be proud to show off in public (stylish frames and clear lenses).

-That means that they’re great for a variety of different situations and people: frequent computer and smartphone use, gamers, people who are mildly or seriously affected by blue light and plenty more.
+That means that they’re great for a variety of different situations and people: frequent computer and smartphone use, gamers, people who are mildly or seriously affected by blue light, and plenty more.

 The only disadvantage to these glasses is that they reflect blue light when there’s a window behind you or beside you.
 But that’s a pretty a small price to pay for stylish protection against harmful blue light.
-They block up to 90% of blue light and companies usually offer high-quality coating that prevents smudges, glares, and scratches.
+They block up to 90% of blue light and companies usually offer a high-quality coating that prevents smudges, glares, and scratches.